ideas42ventures/ideas42ventures.com/README.md

 ### To Staging

 We use Netlify preview builds.
 To see any branch in a live environment, push the branch to the remote and open a pull request.

+## Code formatting

+We format all JavaScript, CSS, and HTML with [Prettier](https://prettier.io).
+We use the [lint-staged with husky approach](https://prettier.io/docs/en/precommit.html#option-1-lint-stagedhttpsgithubcomokonetlint-staged) to make sure formatting happens for all contributors.